BenoitDelec/FadalBazooka.github.io/index.md

 From this table, some insights can be gathered :

-Irish speakers are the ones showing the most positive sentiments about same-sex marriage (with a significance of 99%), followed by Australians and Americans.
-Overall, it is interesting to note that on average, between 2015 and 2020, none of them are expressing negative sentiments on average.
-However, it does not mean that all speaker have positive opinions on this topic, it might actually differ between years and events.
+Irish speakers are the ones showing the most positive sentiments about same-sex marriage.
+There are also the ones that progress (positively) the most in their sentiments after legalization of same-sex marriages (with a significance of 99%).
+They are followed by Australians, who on the contrary show a slight reluctance after legalization (with a significance of 92%).
+Finally, Americans are also less optimistic on this new event (slight decrease in sentiment).
+Overall, it is interesting to note that on average, between 2015 and 2020, none of the nationalities are expressing negative sentiments.
+However, it does not mean that all speakers have positive opinions on this topic, it might actually differ between years and other speaker's specific features.

 {% include interactive_legend.html %}